 - Identify needs and challenges to improving OER accessibility for everyone.

 Personal Reflection / Why it Matters To You

 What kind of learning resources do you create now?
 Do you publish or share these resources with other people for feedback?
 Which of your resources do you think could benefit fellow educators, learners, libraries or scientists?
 If you choose to share, how much freedom do you want to give to others; what permissions will you allow for others to reuse your work?

 For an introduction on why it is important to share your work as OER, watch this video:

-Because educators and librarians can share OER with everyone for near zero cost, we should.
+Because educators and academic librarians can share OER with everyone for near zero cost, we should.
 After all, education is fundamentally about sharing knowledge and ideas.
 Libraries are about archiving, sharing and helping learners find the knowledge they seek.
 When we CC license our work, we are sharing that work with the public under simple, legal permissions.
 Sharing your work is a gift to the world.

 Choosing a CC license for OER